emqx/emqx-docs/en_US/performance/benchmark.md

 Perform the same operation on `bench2`.

-After all connections are established, execute `./bin/emqx_ctl listeners` and find the following content to view the information about the number of connections in EMQX Broker:
+After all connections are established, execute `./bin/emqx_ctl listeners` and find the following content to view the information about the number of connections in EMQX:

 ```bash
 listener on mqtt:tcp:0.0.0.0:1883